-“I want to build full and rich characters with integrity, brown bodies laboring within a very specific and charged context,” said the choreographer, performer, and writer Okwui Okpokwasili.
-She explores the roles of African and African American women by creating multidisciplinary performance pieces that seek to shape the shared space inhabited by the audience and performer.
+Okpokwasili explores the roles of African and African American women by creating multidisciplinary performance pieces that seek to shape the shared space inhabited by the audience and performer.
+“I want to build full and rich characters with integrity, brown bodies laboring within a very specific and charged context,” says the artist.
 Her productions, created in collaboration with acclaimed designer Peter Born, are experimental in form, bringing together elements of dance, theater, and the visual arts.

-Organized by Ana Janevski, Curator, Department of Media and Performance.
-Performances produced by Lizzie Gorfaine, Producer, and Kate Scherer, Manager, Performance and Live Programs.
+Organized by Ana Janevski, Curator, with Gee Wesley and May Makki, Curatorial Assistants, Department of Media and Performance.
+Produced by Kate Scherer, Manager and Producer, with Jessie Gold, Aminah Ibrahim, and Kayva Yang, Assistant Performance Coordinators, Performance and Live Programs.